 50% Convenience // 50% Control

-This group (usually known as “hosted ecommerce platforms”) provides as much control as you can have before you have to have your own server.
-The biggest advantage here is that you have customer support, seamless “onboarding” and advanced tools.
+This group (usually known as “hosted eCommerce platforms”) provides as much control as you can have before you have to have your own server.
+The biggest advantage here is that you have customer support, seamless “onboarding”, and advanced tools.

 However, you do have to play by the provider’s rules – and they can get a bit pricey.

 Running a store with these providers is like owning a condominium or leasing a storefront in a mall.
-The plumbing and “big stuff” is taken care of.
+The plumbing and “big stuff” are taken care of.
 You can pretty much do what you want since you do fully own your property.
 However, you’re going to run into condo association rules and fees.

 30% Convenience // 70% Control